 Small Marsupials

-PHOTOGRAPHY OF SMAL MAMMALS FOR IDENTIFICATION
+PHOTOGRAPHY OF SMALL MAMMALS FOR IDENTIFICATION

 Most photos of small terrestrial mammals submitted to Canberra Nature Map for identification that were photographed in the Canberra suburban area are of a Black Rat (Rattus rattus).
 The next most likely species is the House Mouse (Mus musculus).
 Outside the city, at present, photos of Black Rats outnumber all other small mammal photos combined.
 However you may have found something different.
 Here are some tips for what to include in your photos to increase the potential for correct identification: